Leaky Water Heater

 A leaky water heater can cause a lot of problems in a home.
 Learning to recognize and fix it early is key!

-The Signs of a Leaky Water Heater and How to Fix It
+The Signs of a Leaky Water Heater

 Your water heater is a hugely important part of your home.
 Your ability to wash dishes, take a hot shower, and effectively run appliances like the dishwasher and washing machine relies on your water heater.
 A leaky water heater is one that is not functioning well at best, and that breaks down entirely in the worst-case scenario.
 More than this, a leaky water heater can do real damage to your basement.

 It’s understandable to think there’s no way anyone could miss a leaky water heater, but it’s not always as apparent as homeowners expect it to be.
 Certainly, a water heater with a serious crack or weakness can leak heavily, leading to standing water and a dramatic spray, but most of the time, leaks start small.
 These small leaks get worse as the damaged parts of the heater are put under more and more strain.
 All in all, it’s better to catch a leaking water heater before the steady drip becomes a heavy torrent.
 These are the most common signs you have a leaky water heater to contend with.

 If the water pressure in your shower starts to drop, whether suddenly or steadily, this is a sign that you have a leaky water heater or a leak in your pipes somewhere.

 - A Lack of Water Reaching Appliances